Study Skills

 Deep Play Helps Teenagers Learn

-The way we think about play has recently begun to change since an emerging discipline of 'play science' has gained traction.
-Dr. Stuart Brown, psychiatrist and founder of the National Institue for Play, is renowned globally as a 'play scientist'.
+Dr. Stuart Brown, psychiatrist and founder of the National Institute for Play, is renowned globally as a 'play scientist'.
 His book, aptly named Play, uses the latest research in neuroscience, psychology, and social science to consider the essential role of play in learning, creativity, intelligence, and problem-solving.

 What is 'Deep Play'?